-The ADFS settings in this blog are to demo the integration for vIDM, which may not be the best practise for your environment or meet your business and security requirements.
+The PingOne for Enterprise settings in this blog are to demo the integration for vIDM, which may not be the best practise for your environment or meet your business and security requirements.

 Go to the vIDM tenant administrator console and click “Add Identity Provider” and select “Create Third Party IDP” within the “Identity & Access Management” tab.

 Type in the “Identity Provider Name”, here we use “PING” as the IdP name.

 Go to the bottom of this IdP creation window and right click “Service Provider (SP) Metadata” and select “Copy link Location”.

 Now go back to the PingOne Console’s Application Configuration window and paste the URL of vIDM SP metadata.
 You will see all required SAML configurations have popped up.
 Now please click the “Continue to Next Step” button.

 In the SSO Attribute Mapping window, click “Add new attribute”

 Type “SAML_SUBJECT” in Application Attribute column and click “Advanced”.

 A new window will pop as below.
 Select “urn:oasis:names:tc:SAML:1.1:nameid-format:unspecified” from the drop down menu of “Name ID Format to send to SP” and input “SAML_SUBJECT” in the “IDP Attribute Name or Literal Value” column then save the configuration.